GuiyangLuo/5G-VANET/README.md

 # 5G-VANET
 The codes for 5G assisted software defined vehicular network for cooperative data sharing.
-This code is only for peer review!
+The code is only for peer code review!
 Once the paper is accepted, we will update this repository.

 # Requirements: software
-NOTE Only tested on NS3.21!
+NOTE: Only tested on NS3.21!
 1. Requirements for SUMO and NS3.21;
 If you have any problem on installation and compiling, please referred to [NS3](https://www.nsnam.org/documentation/) and [SUMO](http://sumo.dlr.de/index.html).
 #  Requirements: hardware